xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 to search the list of rotated keys to find and unwrap the correct key.
 Public keys are included with their rotated private keys in order to facilitate faster searching.

+It's important to note that encrypted sessions are a series of concatenated `age` output files, one for each batch of messages encrypted for a given session.
+Both `sync` and `async` modes try and avoid situations where an encrypted batch of messages would be split between parts of a multipart upload, but the auth service should also try and recover in situations where this might not be the case by splitting on `age` headers.
+If we mistakenly concatenate output that was not continuous or part of the same batch, decryption will fail and we would then be forced to return an error.

 ![decryption](assets/0127-decryption.png)